Extremal weights and a tameness criterion for mod $p$ Galois representations: Breuil--Kisin modules

 We briefly recall the relations between Breuil--Kisin modules and Galois representations.
-Recall from \ref{sec:not:GT} the extension $K_{\infty}/K$, and let $G_{K_{\infty}} \subset G_K$ denote the absolute Galois group of $K_{\infty}$.
-We have an anti-equivalence of categories established by the exact functor
+Recall from \ref{sec:not:GT} the extension $K_{\infty}/K$, and let $G_{K_{\infty}} \subset G_K$ denote the absolute Galois group of $K_{\infty}$. {Let $R$ be a complete Noetherian local $\cO$-algebra with residue field $\F$.} We have an anti-equivalence of categories established by the exact functor

 defined through the theory of fields of norms (cf.~\cite[\S 2.3 and \S 6.1]{LLLM} for details) and therefore a functor $T^*_{dd}: Y^{[0,h],\tau}(R)\rightarrow \Rep^n_R(G_{K_\infty})$ defined as the composite of $\eps_{\tau}$ followed by $\bV^*_K$.